apostrophecms/apostrophe-documentation/tutorials/howtos/forms.md

 This works well for contact forms, since you can just define a piece type with an appropriate schema.
 So [check out the apostrophe-pieces-submit-widgets module](https://npmjs.org/package/apostrophe-pieces-submit-widgets) before doing anything more complex!
 Even if your needs *are* more complex, extending that widget is often the right way to go.

-## Doing it your way: a note on CSRF protection
+## Doing it your way

-Apostrophe provides tools that can help you build contact forms, including the [ apostrophe-pieces-submit-widgets module](https://npmjs.org/package/apostrophe-pieces-submit-widgets) and other techniques.
-And we'll look at them.
-But first: of course you can also do your own thing.
+Apostrophe provides tools that can help you build contact forms, most notably the [ apostrophe-pieces-submit-widgets module](https://npmjs.org/package/apostrophe-pieces-submit-widgets) which uses pieces and widgets so that Apostrophe does most of the heavy lifting for you.

+However, in some cases, especially in "project level" code that's not part of a reusable Apostrophe module, you might want to do it yourself.
 Apostrophe sites are still node and Express apps, and you still have HTML5, JavaScript, lodash and jQuery at your disposal on the browser side.

-Wing it if you want to, especially in "project level" code that's not part of a reusable Apostrophe module.
+### A note on CSRF protection

 Just one thing you'll need to know before you wing it: "plain old form submissions" not executed by jQuery aren't going to work, not right out of the box.
 That's because Apostrophe adds [Cross Site Request Forgery (CSRF)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_&#40;CSRF&#41;_Prevention_Cheat_Sheet) protection, as standard middleware.
 Let's look at how to make that work for your code too.